hunter-college-ossd-spr19/HasanAbdullah31-weekly/about.md

 My hobbies include programming, reading, listening to music, watching shows and movies, and playing *League of Legends* with friends.

-Here are links to some websites I've worked on:
+Here is a link to a website I've worked on:
-- <a href="https://hasanabdullah31.github.io/website" target="_blank">https://hasanabdullah31.github.io/website</a>
 - <a href="https://filterx.herokuapp.com" target="_blank">https://filterx.herokuapp.com</a>